SentinelFi/build_35_submission/readme.md

 We are open-sourcing the **Sentinel Protocol** framework to support the Soroban developer community, offering reusable components like modular vaults, oracle pipelines for Web2 data, and automation tools such as liquidation bots and keepers.
 Alongside this, we’re releasing documentation, tutorials, and videos to help others build or extend Sentinel for new DeFi use cases.
 The framework is flexible and designed for easy deployment of parametric insurance products across diverse risk markets, with the goal of disrupting traditional insurance and enabling others to build on top of it.

+Our market contract includes a configurable commission fee that allows the deployer to earn revenue as a creator or intermediary.
+Whether we plan to monetize the open-source framework by charging other teams is still open for discussion and experimentation.

 In short, Sentinel Protocol provides the following:

 - For the developer community: